infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Child Safety.md

 > - Children are aware of avenues to participate in decision making that affects them
 > - Private spaces available for children along with storage for personal property

-> [!info]- Participatory Structures and Policies
+> [!info]- Participatory Structures, policies and alliances
 > - Children's committees are set up and consistently participate in decision making on children's affairs
 > - Strong relationships must be  built with stakeholders in contact with children and part of the safety process (cwc, social workers, police, school staff, cci staff, parents , lawyers etc)
-> - Anonymous feedback structures must be rigorously implemented
+> - Anonymous feedback structures must be rigorously implemented, including redressal committees, anonymous feedback boxes etc.
-> -
+> - Peer-peer alliance built among children
 >
+>

-> [!info]- Monitoring, audits, documentation & assessment
+> [!info]- Audits, documentation & assessment
 >  - Pre-admission experiences and safety violation documented and access given to essential stakeholders
 >  - External safety audit conducted at a fixed frequency
 >  - Privacy of documentation held center